All Episodes

 Like a bunch of people resigned.

-The DA opened two grand juries into possible criminal charges for the lab's operation but neither Sure, sure, sure, sure.
+The DA opened two grand juries into possible criminal charges for the lab's operation, but neither ended up returning any indictments.

 And I'm certain that the police chief, Clarence Bradford, said nothing really close to what Alex is alleging.